RiccardoPaccagnella/Khandanam/content/Khaṇḍanakhaṇḍakhādyam.md

 #### Translation

-‘But!
-I do not wish to state any contradiction in that situation where I took an ill-intentioned contentious person as an opponent.
+‘To start with, I do not wish to say that I would state this fault after having started a debate with a contentious man when he is there affecting the situation.
 Rather, I inform students and others that he is unfit for debate.
-For this very reason, the Commentator (on the Nyāyasūtras) says ‘If he is asked his purpose, he agrees (to debate),’ and not ‘you agree.’’
+For this very reason, the Commentator (on the Nyāyasūtras) says ‘If he is asked his purpose, he puts it forth,’ and not ‘you put it forth.’’
+(This is a reference to the definition of vaitaṇḍika.
+The idea is:
+The Commentator uses the third person to refer to the contentious man, not the second person.
+Therefore, he must be speaking to his students, not to the man directly.
+This allows the opponent to claim that he too would not speak to the man directly, but rather only refer to the man in the third person when telling his students that he is unfit for debate.)

 Don't go that way.
 You should still tell even your students or others ‘This is the fault of a Cārvāka or the like.’
-And how is that possible?
+And how could you do that?
-Because that refutation would not be possible neither when he has entered a debate nor when he has not?
+Because that refutation would be possible neither when he has entered a debate nor when he has not.
-In fact, a losing only happens in debates.
+For, losing can only happen in a debate.
+(That is, you can prove that someone's position if fallacious only in a debate.
+But you say that you would not engage in a debate with this man.
+So, how could you tell your students that the man is committing this or that fault if you've never debated with him?
+Neither when he has entered a debate: because you have rejected this possibility.
+Nor when he has not: because you cannot possibily state his faults in a debate he has never entered.)

 #### ŚM Commentary